10 Ways for Travel Nurses to Feel at Home in a New CityPosted On July 6, 2017

 Moving to a new city, even temporarily, can be equally discouraging as it is exciting.
 Many travel nurses find themselves combatting loneliness, endlessly searching for ways to feel a little more at home.
 Fear not!
-If you’re currently away from home, family, and friends for your travel nursing assignment, there are plenty of ways for you to feel comfy and cozy.
+If you’re currently away from home, family, and friends for your travel RN job, there are plenty of ways for you to feel comfy and cozy.

 - Find a “third space”